briangmilnes/APAS-AI/apas-ai/rules/APASRules.md

 - Do not expose raw `Vec` or return structures backed by `Vec`; all public APIs operate on APAS array types.
 - In sweeps, never add `Vec`/`vec![]`/`to_vec()`/`into_vec()` at call sites—use sequence APIs (`tabulate`, `nth`, `length`, `set`, `iter`, literals).
 - Core operations must remain inherent methods on the data structure; no free-function wrappers.
+- **Exception**: Purely functional modules may define a typeless trait for type-checking specification and algorithmic analysis documentation alongside free function implementations.
 - Existing caller-facing `Vec` usage must remain localized and not expand beyond its current footprint.
 - **Seq-First Rule**: When length is known, operate directly on the sequence without converting to `Vec`.
 - **Vec-to-Seq Rule**: When consuming a `Vec`, allocate the target array structure immediately (via `tabulate` or constructors) rather than manipulating the `Vec` in place.